MicrosoftDocs/defender-docs/defender-endpoint/configure-exclusions-microsoft-defender-antivirus.md

    - **Excluded Extensions** are exclusions that you define by file type extension.
 These extensions apply to any file name that has the defined extension without the file path or folder.
 Separate each file type in the list with a `|` character.
 For example, `lib|obj`.
 For more information, see [ExcludedExtensions](/windows/client-management/mdm/policy-csp-defender#excludedextensions).
    - **Excluded Paths** are exclusions that you define by their location (path).
 These types of exclusions are also known as file and folder exclusions.
 Separate each path in the list one path per line.
 For more information, see [ExcludedPaths](/windows/client-management/mdm/policy-csp-defender#excludedpaths).
    - **Excluded Processes** are exclusions for files that are opened by certain processes.
-Separate each file type in the list one file type per line.
+Separate each file type in the list, with one file type per line.
 These exclusions aren't for the actual processes.
 To exclude processes, you can use file and folder exclusions.
 For more information, see [ExcludedProcesses](/windows/client-management/mdm/policy-csp-defender#excludedprocesses).

 6. On the **Scope tags** tab, if you're using scope tags in your organization, specify scope tags for the policy you're creating.
 (See [Scope tags](/mem/intune/fundamentals/scope-tags).)